 Instructions

-- Into a bowl add peanut butter, soy sauce, rice vinegar, sesame oil, honey.
+- In a bowl add peanut butter, soy sauce, rice vinegar, sesame oil, and honey.

 - Grate ginger and garlic into the bowl.

-- Leftover sauce can be stored in fridge for about a week.
+- Leftover sauce can be stored in the fridge for about a week.

 Video